 Swissquote has average non-trading fees.

-There is no inactivity fee and account fee.
+There is no inactivity fee or account maintenance fee.
 Depositing money is also free via bank transfer, but credit/debit card transfers are charged with a 2.2-2.5% fee.
 Swissquote (CH) charges a withdrawal fee, whereas Swissquote Forex (UK) does not.

 There is also a high custody fee, which is charged after the securities you hold.
 The fee is 0.025% quarterly, with a CHF 15 minimum and CHF 50 maximum.

-Swissquote offers a fully digital account opening, although we encountered some technical difficulties during the identification process.
+Swissquote offers a fully digital account opening process, although we encountered wait times.
 There is no minimum deposit for trading accounts, but a high minimum for forex and robo-advisory accounts.

 |• No minimum deposit for trading account||• Forex and robo-advisor accounts have high minimum|